zhongyuan1995/ImmersiveRigging/README.md

     try the executable:
         One can run the program by simply clicking on the batch file called "run_exec.bat" in the following folder: "exec\exec_vr_rigging".
-        (Make sure that a visual studio is installed on your computer, as some dynamic link libraries are required.
-This may be fixed later.) build instructions:
+    build instructions:
         Setup the resource directory by clicking on the batch file:
             "define_resource_dir.bat" in the proj folder.
-        Generate makefiles with the help of the vr_rigging.pj (also in the proj folder) as normal. (currently in the master branch of the cgv framework) Compile it.
+        Generate makefiles with the help of the vr_rigging.pj as normal.
-        (Note that the code depends on an other project "proj_pinocchio", don't separate them)
+            (currently in the master branch of the cgv framework) Compile it.
     usage:
         //
             Typically, rigging and skinning of a given mesh should be straightforward and no other instructions necessary.